nicercode/nicercode.github.io/source/_posts/2013-04-05-figure-functions.markdown

 title: "Figure functions"
 date: 2013-04-05 16:41
 comments: true
-categories:
+categories: R plotting
 author: Rich FitzJohn
 published: false
 ---

-This post is not meant to be normative, but is an approach that has worked for me over the years.
+Transitioning from an interactive plot in R to a publication-ready plot can create a messy script file with lots of statements and use of global variables.
+This post outlines an approach that I have used to simplify the process and keeps code readable.

-In R, the way that figures are output is to open a plotting device (such as `pdf` or `png`) run a series of commands that generate plotting output, and then close the device with `dev.off()`.
+The usual way of plotting to a file is to open a plotting device (such as `pdf` or `png`) run a series of commands that generate plotting output, and then close the device with `dev.off()`.
 However, the way that most plots are developed is purely interactively.
-So you start with:
+So you start
+with:

 ```r
 set.seed(10)